mscottsewell/Dataverse-NameBuilder-XrmToolBox-Configurator/docs/USAGE.md

 2. **Load Entities** by clicking the ribbon button (metadata and views load automatically).
 This fetches all solutions, entities, views, and sample records from Dataverse.
 3. (Optional) **Filter by Solution** using the Solution dropdown to narrow the entity list.
 4. **Choose an Entity** from the Entity dropdown to begin configuring its NameBuilder pattern.
 5. (Optional) **Choose a View** to restrict which sample records appear in the Sample Record dropdown.
+Personal views are listed first; a non-selectable separator precedes the system views.
 6. (Optional) **Pick a Sample Record** to seed the live preview with real data as you build.
 7. **Add Field Blocks** by double-clicking attributes in the **Available Attributes** list.
 Field type auto-detects based on metadata but can be overridden in properties.
 8. (Optional) **Adjust Global Properties**: Click the entity header block to show **Global Configuration**, then set target field, max length, enable tracing, and default prefix/suffix/formats.